7 Regular Household Routines That Save Us Time and Money

 They’re boring, yes.

-Our grandmothers knew how helpful household routines were, and while washing day may seem a bit passé, having regular times when you perform specific tasks reduces stress and helps you action what’s on your to-do list.
+Our grandmothers knew how helpful household routines were, and while a weekly washing day is a bit anachronistic these days, having regular times to perform specific tasks can reduce stress and help us tackle the never-ending to-do list.

 1. Automated Banking Routine